 We think the cost to insure your pet cat throughout its entire life to be around £1900 in today’s money.
 That’s for basic limited vet cover.

-Do consider that the average age of a domestic cat is between 12- 16 years but the oldest recorded cat lived until the ripe old age of 34.
+Do consider that the average age of a domestic cat is between 12- 16 years but the oldest recorded cat in the UK lived to the ripe old age of 31.

 We cannot estimate the cost of policy excess charges and for vet work that isn’t covered by insurance, but there will certainly be some additional charges.